 What is an RSV test?

 RSV stands for respiratory syncytial virus.
-It is an infection that affects the respiratory tract.
+It is a viral infection that affects the respiratory tract.
 Your respiratory tract includes your lungs, nose, and throat.
-RSV testing checks a fluid sample from your nose to see if the RSV virus is causing symptoms of a respiratory infection.
+RSV testing checks a fluid sample from your nose to see if the virus is in your body and causing symptoms of a respiratory infection.

 Two types of tests are commonly used to diagnose RSV infections:

-• Rapid RSV antigen tests are the most common test for RSV.
-They check a fluid sample from your nose for certain proteins from the RSV virus called antigens.
+- Rapid RSV antigen tests are the most common test for RSV.
+They check a fluid sample from your nose for certain proteins from the virus called antigens.
 RSV antigens trigger your immune system to attack the virus.
 Rapid antigen tests can provide results in an hour or less.

-• Molecular tests called RT-PCR (polymerase chain reaction) tests look for genetic material from the RSV virus in your sample.
-These tests can find smaller amounts of the virus than antigen tests.
+- Molecular tests called RT-PCR (polymerase chain reaction) tests look for genetic material from the virus in your sample.
+These tests can find smaller amounts of the virus than antigen tests (which means that they are more sensitive and are better at being able to tell if the virus is in your body).
 So, RT-PCR tests may be used for older children and adults who tend to have less of the virus in their noses than infants and younger children.
 Samples are usually sent to a lab for testing.
-In certain cases, your provider may order a molecular test called a respiratory pathogens panel.
-This test checks for RSV and other respiratory viruses and bacterial infections at the same time.
+In certain cases, your health care provider may order a molecular test called a respiratory pathogens panel.
+This test checks for RSV and other respiratory viruses like those that cause the flu and COVID-19.

 Other names: respiratory syncytial antibody test, RSV rapid detection